 Contrary to popular belief, you don’t need a fancy camera to take great photos!

-Being Pacific Northwest travel photographers, we get this question all the time: “What camera do you recommend for shooting landscape photography?”
+Being Pacific Northwest travel photographers for nearly 10 years now, we get this question all the time: “What camera do you recommend for shooting landscape photography?”

 In this post, we’ll be covering smartphone landscape photography tips and tricks we use every time we go out shooting.